 With the widespread of contents in various languages on the Internet, the role of machine translation (MT) is a sure thing.
-However, bearing that in mind, many people tend to lower their respect for human translation work and easily think that translation is now at ease with the support of MT.
+However, this has resulted in many people’s lowered respect for human translation work.
 This poses a great challenge to human translators who want to demonstrate their capabilities and excellent translation quality in comparison with MT translation.
 Perhaps we should find out what is a professional translation process according to ISO 17100:2015 to understand how many steps and efforts it takes to deliver a quality human translation.

 ISO 17100:2015 Translation Services-Requirements for Translation Services is the very first ISO standard on translation services, published on May 01, 2015.
 It is based on EN 15038, a quality standard developed earlier for translation services providers by the European Committee for Standardization (CEN).
 This was an overall attempt of many associations and bodies to seek for an universal quality standard that could benchmark the quality of translation services as well as gain recognition through independent audit certification.

 Contents on translation process are specified in Clause 5.3.
 Following which, there is a total of 6 steps for a full translation process.
-And you can see, it is not just to translate and …deliver!
+As you can see, the translators are demanded more efforts than merely translation!

 Step 1: Translation